lemlac/mulem/docs/reference.md

 - *then* `fetchC`
 - *then* `print`

 The first line of a block may also start with `|>`, in which case its pipeline context is an empty tuple `()`.
 A line starting with `|>` is not required to use the pipeline context.
-Some functions also require the pipeline context as a contextual parameter. *(See [Contextual Parameters](#contextual-parameters).)*

 When mixed with `do`, multiple expressions separated by semicolons `;` on one line will share the same pipeline context.
-The last expression on the line is passed as the context to the next pipe.
+The last expression on the line is passed as the pipeline context to the next pipe.

 ```
 |> fetchA()                      -- Run fetchA,